Table of Contents

 For a website or an application to retain its users, it must run faster.
-Hanging and lagging is a deal-breaker for many.
+Hanging and lagging are a deal-breaker for many.
 For users in critical work environments and require high output and processing speed, delayed information may create big problems.
 Hence, their work may not be efficient as it should be.
 The more the database size grows, the fetching of data and writing it back to the database should be as fast as possible.
 This ensures execution of all processes is smooth.
 For these processes to be as fast as they should be, you should occasionally tune the database servers for performance.

 How to Tuning a SQL Server Database?